red-hat-academy/openshift-workshop/step2PersistentVolumes.md

 # Introduction
 > Objective: Make data persistent in OpenShift.

-So now we have the game server running and available so we are able to connect to it.
+So now we have the game server running.
 Only problem is now that our configuration, and world isn't saved when a new deployment of the pod is made.

 This may seem strange but that is because the containers used in the cluster are ephemeral by nature; meaning that any data they hold is temporary.
-This is perfect for services that are **stateless**, or don't need to store data, like web servers, but not so good for **stateful** services like databases.
+This is perfect for services that are **stateless**, or don't need to store data, like web servers, but not so good for **stateful** services like databases or well, minecraft servers.

 # Persistent Volumes
 So a our Minecraft server is stateful.
 How do we save the data?